barryclark/jekyll-now/cloudnativelondon/sponsor.md

 * A 30 second introduction at the beginning of the event by your representative (or Cheryl or other host.)
 * Your logo and company information in emails to group members, blog posts and tweets
-* You are welcome to [send a speaker](/cloudnativelondon/speak), but please no direct sales pitches.
-Due to high demand, the next available speaking slot is mid-2020.
+* You are welcome to [send a speaker](/cloudnativelondon/speak), but please no sales pitches.
+Due to high demand, the next available speaking slot is end of 2020.
 * Sponsors who commit for at least twelve months are listed on [https://www.meetup.com/Cloud-Native-London​](https://www.meetup.com/Cloud-Native-London).

 Each sponsor contributes £600 (no VAT) per event.